pritamhinger/TWProjects/README.md

 * Persisting Data on device for quickly loading data on Launch of App.
 Also syncing persistent store with data at backend in background
 * Using animation for better user experience.
 Used UIPresentationController with animation to present ViewController in bottom half of screen
 * Use of Local Notifications to communicate within app.
+* A pinch of CoreAnimation to encapsulate heavy weight processing during execution of Login control flow.

 ## How to use the code